Subband structure of a cylindrical HgTe nanowire: transition from normal type to inverted type: Subband dispersions

-Due to the tedious expression of the bulk wave functions (see appendix~\ref{appendix_bulkwavefun}), here we do not show these $6\times6$ coefficient matrices in the three energy subregions.
-The procedure of deriving these $6\times6$ coefficient matrices is exact the same as that in obtaining the hole subband dispersions in a Ge nanowire~\cite{,Li-lirui:2024we,RL_2024_arxiv}.
+Due to the tedious expression of the bulk wave functions (see appendix~\ref{appendix_bulkwavefun}), here we do not show these $6\times6$ coefficient matrices in three energy subregions.
+The procedure of deriving these $6\times6$ coefficient matrices is exact the same as that in the hole subband calculations of a Ge nanowire~\cite{,Li-lirui:2024we,RL_2024_arxiv}.
 Solving these three transcendental equations, we are able to have the complete subband dispersions $E(k_{z})$.
 Certainly, our method is self-consistent.
 At the site $k_{z}R=0$, these transcendental equations, i.e., equalling the determinant of the $6\times6$ coefficient matrices to zero, can be reduced to two independent transcendental equations given by Eqs.~(\ref{eq_transc_edge}) and (\ref{eq_transc_edge2}).

 Since we have shown evidence of the band inversion transition at a critical radius via calculating the subband energies at $k_{z}R=0$ in Sec.~\ref{sec_subband_edge}, here we show the complete subband dispersions near this transition point.
-The subband dispersions in a cylindrical HgTe nanowire with radii $R=2.5$ nm, $R=3.2185$ nm, and $R=3.4$ nm are shown in Figs.~\ref{fig_Subband2point5}, \ref{fig_Subband3point2}, and \ref{fig_Subband3point4}, respectively.
-At the critical radius $R_{\rm c}\approx3.2185$ nm, the HgTe nanowire has a vanishing band gap (see Fig.~\ref{fig_Subband3point2}).
+The subband dispersions in a cylindrical HgTe nanowire with radii $R=2.5$ nm, $R=3.2$ nm, and $R=3.4$ nm are shown in Figs.~\ref{fig_Subband2point5}, \ref{fig_Subband3point2}, and \ref{fig_Subband3point4}, respectively.
+At the critical radius $R_{\rm c}\approx3.2$ nm, the HgTe nanowire has a vanishing band gap (see Fig.~\ref{fig_Subband3point2}).
 For radius $R<R_{\rm c}$, the HgTe nanowire has a normal subband structure, i.e., the lowest $E_{1}$ subband lies above the top most $H_{1}$ subband (see Fig.~\ref{fig_Subband2point5}).
 While for radius $R_{\rm c}<R$, the HgTe nanowire has an inverted subband structure, i.e., the lowest $E_{1}$ subband lies below the top most $H_{1}$ subband (see Fig.~\ref{fig_Subband3point4}).
 Now, the anticrossings between subbands $E_{1}$ and $H_{1}$ give rise to a band gap at $k_{z}R\neq0$.
 Both the low-energy effective Hamiltonian of a HgTe nanowire with $R>R_{\rm c}$ and whether there are edge states in this case will be studied in a separate paper.